SUPERINTENDENT’S PROPOSED 2017-2018 BUDGET

 The focus of next year’s budget is to further increase teacher capacity to improve student learning and opportunities for student success.
 This budget invests in the growth of teachers because we know from research that the number one factor behind student achievement is a highly qualified teacher.
 Teacher and administrator growth equals student growth.
 The budget continues to support job-embedded personalized training and collaborative support to teachers through curriculum leaders, instructional coaches and our technology integrationist.
 The budget expands our special education coaching and consultation program to meet the needs of students with significant disabilities Pre-K – 3 maintaining the same costs.
 This programming has proven to be successful at meeting the needs of students and providing on-going training of teachers and paraprofessionals.
 This budget builds on our current math curriculum resources and provides professional development focused on training teachers and increasing student performance.
 The budget also provides resources to increase SHS math intervention services.
 The Superintendent’s proposed 2017-2018 budget reflects a strong investment in training, curriculum work, and instructional improvement.

 A high performing school district in the 21 Century requires a strong infrastructure.
-The budget provides for high quality staffing and resources to procure appropriate class sizes, comply with federal and state mandates and service demands in special education.
-Necessary staffing and training to ensure the continuous development of highly qualified certified staff is achieved by maintaining the reduction of paraprofessionals and academic support staff reduced through attrition currently and anticipating the reduction of one teacher FTE through attrition due to a decrease in enrollment.
+The budget provides for high quality staffing and resources to procure appropriate class sizes, comply with federal and state mandates and deliver service demands in special education.
+Necessary staffing, support, and professional development to ensure the continuous development of highly qualified certified staff is achieved by strategically reducing paraprofessionals and academic support staff and reducing over two teacher FTEs through attrition.
 Funding is allocated to continue the support of a reliable effective technology network and a 1:1 digital environment.

 Budget increases are included for our current union contracts, an increase in health insurance, and an increase in tuition for special education outplacements.